arnog/mathlive/CONTRIBUTOR_GUIDE.md

 MathLive is designed for the modern web.
 Supporting older browsers complicates the effort involved in building new features, but it is also an insecure practice that should not be encouraged.
-In this context, _modern_ means the latest release of Chrome, IE, Safari, Firefox.
+In this context, _modern_ means the two latest releases of Chrome, IE, Safari and Firefox.
 Both desktop and mobile are supported.

 ## Architecture

-The core of MathLive is a renderer that can display complex math content using HTML and CSS.
-This renderer uses the TeX layout algorithms because of their quality.
+The core of MathLive is a math rendering enging that can output to HTML and CSS.
+This engine uses the TeX layout algorithms because of their quality.
 Given the same input, MathLive will render pixel for pixel what TeX would have rendered.
-To do so, it make use of a web version of the fonts used by TeX and which are included in the `css/fonts/` directory.
+To do so, it makes use of a web version of the fonts used by TeX and which are included in the `dist/fonts/` directory.
+Although the rendering engine follows the TeX algorithms, MathLive also has an in-memory data structure to represent a math expression while it is being edited (the math atom tree).

 Here are some of the key concepts used throughtout the code base.

  ### Span

-A span is an object that is used to represent an element displayed in the page: a symbol such as _x_ or _=_, an open brace, a line separating the numerator and denominator of a fraction, etc...
+A span is an object that is used to represent an element displayed in a web page: a symbol such as _x_ or _=_, an open brace, a line separating the numerator and denominator of a fraction, etc...

 The basic layout strategy is to calculate the vertical placement of the spans and position them accordingly, while letting the HTML rendering engine position and display the horizontal items.
-An exception is when some horizontal adjustment needs to be made, such as additional space between items, in which case CSS margin adjustments are made.
+When horizontal adjustments need to be made, such as additional space between items the CSS margin are adjusted.

 **Spans** can be rendered to HTML markup with `Span.toMarkup()` before being displayed on the page.